 The health center fee does not cover all possible charges at the health center.
-Here is an overview of which services are generally fee and which will incur a charge:
+Here is an overview of which services are generally covered by student fees and which will incur a charge:

 |Five “talking” office visits with a Medical or Travel Clinic provider every July – June (e.g., talking with a provider about a medical concern such as a cough that won’t go away, a rash that recently developed or unexplained pain in an area of the body)||X|